The Prophet of Islam and the Jews

 Final Remarks

-In conclusion, The Muslims and Jews co-existed in harmony during the rise of Islam and beyond.
+In conclusion, Muslims and Jews co-existed in harmony during the rise of Islam and beyond.
 Islam is a friendly religion to all.
 “It was Muslim Spain, the only land the Jew knew in nearly a thousand years of the diaspora, which made the genius of physician Moses Maimonides possible.”
 Acceptance and virtue are indivisible parts of the Muslim faith.
-“The Jews of Banu ‘Awf are one nation with the Muslims; the Jews have their religion and the Muslims have theirs.”
-These principles and historical events should create the foundation for better relations and more a peaceful future for both Jewish and Muslim Communities.
+“The Jews of Banu ‘Awf are one nation with the Muslims; the Jews have their religion, and the Muslims have theirs.”
+These principles and historical events should create the foundation for better relations and a peaceful future for Jewish and Muslim Communities.

 Leave a Reply